shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ```
 Note: the command above may run for 30 minutes or more.

 If you don't have MacPorts install, I recommend you skip this step.
 Installing Wine can be a challenging process due to the number of dependencies it has.
-Homebrew can also be used to install Wine
+Homebrew can also be used to install Wine.